PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 Under the circumstances that the epidemic severely limits people's lives, how can we all be able to stay connected, not only can make use of ample time, but also take advantage of virtual resources to do some things that are usually difficult to do.
 The answer we give is to organize Weekly Talk on the Zoom platform.
 The presenter can be from inside or outside of the community, and the topic is not limited.
 The audience can be all ages.

 Unless otherwise arranged, all Talk will be arranged at 3 pm on Saturday, and the time will generally be controlled at one hour.
 The registration is required for each event.

+### 05.16, 05.23, 05.30, 06.06.2021 Sundays 2pm

+{% include feature_row id="feature_row25"%}

+We are very pleased to offer a popular mini-series classes on caring a family member who suffers from mental health illness by partnering with Mental Health Association for Chinese Communities.
+If you are a member of Chinese American community, please email to health@pdxchinese.org for the priority code.

+### 05.10.2021 Monday 6:30pm

+Community Safety Awareness Workshop

+{% include feature_row id="feature_row25"%}

+OCC and Eugene Police Department are to hold an online safety seminar for the Asian community.
+The event was led by Captain Meisel, lectured by Dr. Mazzotta, and attended by frontline police officers.
+The lecture focuses on personal safety and community building.
+Personal safety covers basic knowledge and advice on home and outdoor safety.
+Community building includes the handling procedures and typical cases of hate crimes, and community-oriented services and projects.

+Please register [here](https://us02web.zoom.us/meeting/register/tZItf--rrTwqHtGIbID1RjwKMjM-Yb1YcSYx) to reserve your spot.

 ### 04.24.2021 Saturday 3pm